-As discussed above, the GSP Advisory Committee was created to provide sustained GSP public policy input from beneficial groundwater users and uses and to represent land uses and property interests within the Basin.
+As discussed above in Section 2.1.5.1.2, the GSP Advisory Committee was created to provide sustained GSP public policy input from beneficial groundwater users and uses and to represent land uses and property interests within the Basin.
 The GSP Advisory Committee was directed to work with staff and technical consultants to support development of the GSP.
-The GSP Advisory Committee provides the MGA Board with recommendations on how to address key policy issues required by the State's SGMA mandate.

-The committee's responsibilities include:
+The Committee's responsibilities included:

-- Evaluate scientific information and recommendations from staff on the impacts to the Basin, and assess various management approaches to reach sustainability; - Consider the effect of changing climate and sea level on groundwater conditions; - Establish measurable objectives and minimum thresholds for State mandated sustainability indicators; and - Promote public education about GSP decisions and Basin sustainability.
+- Evaluate scientific information and recommendations from staff on the impacts to the Basin, and assess various management approaches to reach sustainability; - Consider the effect of changing climate and sea level on groundwater conditions; - Establish measurable objectives and minimum thresholds for state mandated sustainability indicators; and - Promote public education about GSP decisions and Basin sustainability.

-Committee members agreed to deliberate based on scientific data regarding current and projected basin conditions.
-The Committee also agreed to work collaboratively in an open and public process to ensure community concerns are addressed within the GSP.
+Committee members agreed to deliberate based on scientific data regarding current and projected Basin conditions.
+The Committee also agreed to work collaboratively in an open and public process to ensure community concerns were addressed within the GSP.